abbi1680/udacity-Data-Streaming-ND-Kafka/classroom/exercises/lesson2/exercise1.md

 Now that you've seen what a topic with a single partition looks like, let's see what happens if we modify the number of partitions

-`kafka-topics --alter --topic kafka-arch --partitions 3 --bootstrap-server PLAINTEXT://localhost:9092`
+`kafka-topics --alter --topic kafka-arch --partitions 3 --zookeper localhost:2181`

 Try repeating the steps from [the previous section](#dir).
 How many folders do you see now?